Jason-Pendley/ascii-Repo/README.md

-# ASCII Art
+# ASCII Art converter

-I used a file to hold the converted image
+I took mine from a downloaded image on my desktop

+Remember to use your filr location and image name in the locations!